-- 1) Assign team members to initiate team member fan out call-in list and volunteer call-in list, the Receptionist and Payroll Coordinator to assume these duties. - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. The D.E.S. and Office Manager to assume these duties.
+- Assign team members to initiate team member fan out call-in list and volunteer call-in list Obtaining, ordering, maintaining, distributing and accounting for essential personnel, equipment and supplies, beyond those immediately accessible to operations.
+Providing support transportation. - 2) As required, assign team members to gather supplies: - for first aid - blankets, pillows, etc. to assist in transport of residents and at relocation site - food and water - 3) As directed by Incident Manager or Emergency Services, initiate call to transportation service providers for buses, etc. Coordinates residents with transportation and manage all documentation.